MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 ## OperationStatus

 Represents the status of an operation including error/warnings and retry details.
-This is part of the response of all APIs in ConnectionManagementService and ConnectorCrawlerService.
+This model is part of the response of all APIs in [ConnectionManagementService](/MicrosoftSearch/custom-connector-sdk-contracts-connectionmanagement.md) and [ConnectorCrawlerService](/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md).

 |Property |Type |Description |
 |:----------|:-------------|:----------|